RobinSardja/InstaHelp/README.md

 ### 1. Clone our GitHub repo

-The fully functional bruh InstaHelp prototype is available on our [GitHub](https://github.com/RobinSardja/InstaHelp).
+The fully functional InstaHelp prototype is available on our [GitHub](https://github.com/RobinSardja/InstaHelp).
 Visit the link to download our ZIP file or use git to clone our repository with the following command.
 ```console
 git clone https://github.com/RobinSardja/InstaHelp.git
 ```